 Can I take whatever waste I want to the recycling centre now without it being approved by someone at the council?

-What if I drive a car with a trailer, will I still need a household waste permit?
+What if I drive a car, or a car with a trailer, will I still need a household waste permit?

 No, unless it's from a commercial source.
 If the car or trailer has commercial livery on it you will need to apply for a household waste e-permit.